MARKET INSIGHTS

 Burlington Condos

-The average price of a condo in Burlington during the month of August was $724,000, up almost $30,000 from July ($696,000) and up 8.4% from August 2022 ($668,000).
-The price per square foot was $694, up 10.7% as compared to August 2022.
-Sales were down 2.4% compared to August 2022.
-Days on market were 34 and condos sold for 98% of the listing price on average.
-There were 94 active listings at the end of August, up 6% from the 89 listings at the end of July.
+The average price of a condo in Burlington during the month of January was $685,000, up $47,000 from December ($638,000) and up $34,000 from January 2024 ($651,000).
+The price per square foot was $660, down from January 2024 at $687.
+Sales were up 13.3% from January 2024.
+Days on market were 101 (up 260% from January 2024 at 28, up from 95 in December 2024), and condos sold for 97% of the listing price on average.
+There were 128 active listings at the end of January, up 4% from the 123 listings at the end of December.

 Click here to view the Burlington Condo sales and inventory spreadsheet